Duff Beer: United Kingdom

 Daleside Brewery in England makes a beer called Duff.
 Duff Beer UG's beer is distributed in the United Kingdom as "The Legendary Duff Beer".
 While news reports of its 2011 introduction mentioned The Simpsons, its own website does not, although it refers to its "iconic packaging" and states "The product has certainly fulfilled its namesake in becoming a modern day legend".

 Australia

 In the mid 1990s, the Lion Nathan brewery in Australia produced a beer called Duff, which resulted in 20th Century Fox bringing legal action against the company.
 The product was ordered to be pulled from the shelves and destroyed because of the likely association in public mind between the Simpsons brand and characters and Lion Nathan's product, though the manufacturer did not use any Simpsons characters or the Simpsons Duff Beer design.
-This version of the beer became a collectors' item, with one case selling for US$13,000.
+This version of the beer became a collector's item, with one case selling for US$13,000.

 Duff Beer UG's beer was introduced in Australia in 2011.

 In May 2014, another incarnation of Duff was launched and sold through the Woolworths chain, but was pulled from Australian shelves on September 8 after a complaint to the Alcohol Beverages Advertising Code adjudication panel was upheld over concerns over the product's appeal to minors.